- Core account types

 Core account types

-Most COAs roll up to five classics:
+Most COAs roll up to five classics found on the balance sheet and profit and loss statement:

-- Assets — what you own (cash, receivables, equipment)
+- Assets: what you own (cash, receivables, equipment)

-- Liabilities — what you owe (payables, credit cards, loans)
+- Liabilities: what you owe (payables, credit cards, loans)

-- Equity — owner stake (contributions, retained earnings, draws)
+- Equity: owner stake (contributions, retained earnings, draws)

-- Revenue — what you earn
+- Revenue: what you earn

-- Expenses — what you spend to operate
+- Expenses: what you spend to operate

 Subaccounts add detail: under expenses, you might separate marketing: paid search from marketing: events so you can judge return on spend.